cadizm/django-twinder/README.md

 Overview
 ========

-If you have a twilio number and want to receive sms's and response to them programmatically, here's an example django app to do just that via a twilio callback.
+If you have a twilio number and want to receive sms's and responsd to them programmatically, here's an example django app to do just that via a twilio callback.